boilermaker021/prismmod/README.md

 notable contributions by Dalfino

-## Development is no longer in progress and will likely be resumed during the Summer.
+## Development is now in progress again!

 The Prism Mod aims to overhaul Terraria and add many new bosses, npcs, items, biomes, and more.